-The current applications seek to extend the range of foods with phytosterols to low fat milk and low fat yoghurt products, as well as breakfast cereals.
+The current application seeks to broaden the foods containing phytosterols to low-fat milk and low-fat yoghurt.
 For such products, the esters are technically preferable to the free phytosterols since they have improved solubility in fats or oils used in the manufacturing process.
 The production and processing methods for phytosterol-enriched products are the same as for the corresponding standard products, except for the added incorporation of the phytosterol esters before further processing.
 Phytosterol esters are very stable to both oxidation and heat and remain unchanged during product processing, including various heat treatments.
-Even under severe conditions, such as deepfrying, sterol oxidation products are only formed at parts per million (ppm) concentrations.
+Even under severe conditions, such as deep-frying, sterol oxidation products are only formed at parts per million (ppm) concentrations.